lukaszwit/currency/README.md

 See what happen when you relies on float precision - http://stackoverflow.com/questions/3726721/php-math-precision

-This class also supports well-known cryptocurrencies listed in wikipedia - http://en.wikipedia.org/wiki/Cryptocurrency#List_of_cryptocurrencies
+This package also supports well-known cryptocurrencies listed in wikipedia - http://en.wikipedia.org/wiki/Cryptocurrency#List_of_cryptocurrencies

 ## Install